jallred33/306/scheduleSpr23.md

 ## Special Topic: Culture, Climate, and Catastrophe

 ### 4/21
+* readings (all readings due on the day they're listed)
-* Rob Nixon, from *Slow Death in the Anthropocene*
+	* Rob Nixon, from *Slow Violence and the Environmentalism of the Poor* (2355-72)

 ### 4/25
+* readings (all readings due on the day they're listed)
-* Donna Haraway, "Anthropocene, Capitalocene, Plantationocene, Chthulucene: Making Kin"
+	* Donna Haraway, "Anthropocene, Capitalocene, Plantationocene, Chthulucene: Making Kin" [C]

 ### 4/28
+* readings (all readings due on the day they're listed)
-* Lauren Berlant, from *Cruel Optimism*
+	* Jane Bennett, from *Vibrant Matter*
+* work due:
-**Blog Post #6 due**
+	* **Blog Post #6 due**

 ### 5/2
-* Roy Scranton, `Timothy Morton`, McKenzie Wark?
-	* Hyperobjects in at the library in ebook: https://ebookcentral.proquest.com/lib/huntercollege-ebooks/detail.action?docID=1477347
-	*
+* readings (all readings due on the day they're listed)
+	* Timothy Morton, from *The Ecological Thought* (2621-2631)

 ### 5/5 TBA/review for final exam

 ### 5/9: Final Exam

-* due Wed 5/18 at midnight
+* due Friday 5/12 at midnight
 * template and link TBA
-* submit by Tues 5/18 at midnight
-* Last day to drop a course with a grade of “W”
+* 5/16/23 is last day to drop a course with a grade of “W”